Connect with us

 Examine your feelings, don’t simply use them as your sole guide.

-Use them as a cue to hone your journey towards success.
+Use them as a cue to hone your journey toward success.

 For instance, you may see Donald Trump and want his life because he’s wealthy, happily married, and in your eyes, successful.

-But examine who he is — his bankruptcy, his divorces, his journey — and check yourself.
+But examine who he is — his bankruptcies, his divorces, his journey — and check yourself.

 Is what you admire on the surface?